 Recognised by The Institute of Banking and LIA for CPD Purposes

-On completion of the programme the Personal Insolvency Practitioner will be equipped will an in-depth knowledge of insolvency law in Ireland which will enable the Personal Insolvency Practitioner to act for and advise debtors in the personal insolvency procedure.
+On completion of the course, the learner will be equipped with an in-depth knowledge of insolvency law in Ireland which will enable them, if authorised by the ISI, to act as a Personal Insolvency Practitioner (PIP) and advise debtors on statutory debt solutions.

-The Course is structured to ensure that participants from different fields of employment will have the opportunity to qualify as a Personal Insolvency Practitioner.
+The Personal Insolvency Course is structured to ensure that participants from different fields of employment will have the opportunity to qualify as a Personal Insolvency Practitioner.

 Each course comprises of 38 contact hours and three Saturday workshops from 9.30 am to 1.30 pm.
 Lectures are delivered from South Great George’s Street in Dublin 2.
 Please note that attendance in person at the weekday lectures is compulsory in order to satisfy the requirements of certification.
 Attendance in person at the workshops is not compulsory, they will be webcast live online and recorded for review.
 The purpose of these sessions is to serve as tutorials and to work on practical exercises in the day-to-day work of a PIP.